jfmengels/elm-review-unused/README.md

 This package works by having several rules that check for different unused elements, and that complement each other.

 This allows for fine-grained control over what you want the rules to do.
 If you add these rules to an existing project, you will likely get a lot of errors, and fixing them will take time.
 Instead, you can introduce these rules gradually in batches.
 For cases where the errors are too time-consuming to fix, you can ignore them in the configuration, until you take care of them.

+A few of these rules provide automatic fixes using `elm-review --fix` or `elm-review --fix-all`.